sunnysideup/silverstripe-modulechecks/README.md

 To use the module, set the configs in the task and then browse to /dev/tasks/ModuleChecks to run ...

+## Configuration ##

+you can place any custom configs in the following file:

+`/ssmoduleconfig/ModuleConfig.php`

+dont forget to also add a

+`/ssmoduleconfig/_manifest_exclude`

+file

 ## Developers ##

 Nicolaas Francken [at] sunnysideup.co.nz